Morocco and Mauritania to boost military ties

 They may not be on the ballot, but the outcome of Tunisia’s presidential election will likely define the future of its fragile democracy and set the course for an economy struggling to escape stagnation.
 Since the revolution in 2011, Tunisia has been celebrated as the sole democratic success story of the Arab uprisings.
 However, recent political and economic reverses have put the survival of its democratic institutions and social cohesion at risk.
-The election’s result is not only crucial for Tunisia’s future but will resonate across the Maghreb, where democratic challenges remain for most of the region, especially the Sahel.
+The election’s result is not only crucial for Tunisia’s future but will resonate across the Maghreb, where there are widespread democratic deficits.

 At the heart of Tunisia’s political crisis is President Kais Saied, whose rise to power has tested the country’s democratic resilience.
 Elected in 2019, Saied capitalized on widespread public disillusionment with the political elite and promised to “clean up” the government.
 However, his rule has been characterized by increasing authoritarian tendencies.
 In July 2021, Saied suspended parliament, dismissed the prime minister, and has since ruled by decree.
 While many Tunisians initially supported his consolidation of power as a response to years of political gridlock, Saied’s moves have alarmed democracy advocates.
 The upcoming election will decide whether Tunisians will double down on his vision of a more centralized, populist government or opt to restore democratic checks and balances.